andreypotekhin16/2semester_1cours_c-/Lab_4_class/README.md

 # Lab 4: Introduction to Classes in C++

 This project focuses on understanding and implementing fundamental concepts of Object-Oriented Programming (OOP) in C++ by creating several distinct classes.
 Each class encapsulates data and behavior related to a specific entity or concept.
 All implementations are contained within `main.cpp`.

+This code is written for windows, libraries need to be changed on other operating systems.

 This lab is part of the "Programming Lab Assignments (2nd Semester, 1st Year)" collection.